aquadrizzt/TomeAndBlood/README.md

 COMPONENTS 51, 52, 53, 54: Innate Metamagic

 These components make spell sequencers and contingencies into innate abilities (Chain Contingency becomes an HLA) so they don't cost spell slots; but "filling" them with spells still uses the spell slots associated with those spells.
 These four components differ according to how you get metamagic:
--- 51: all arcane casters get sequencer and contingency abilities automatically -- 52: only mages and bards (not sorcerers) get sequencer and contingency abilities automatically -- 53: sequencer and contingency abilities are learned from scrolls, and can also be learned during character generation and by sorcerers
+-- 51: all arcane casters get sequencer and contingency abilities automatically<br />
+-- 52: only mages and bards (not sorcerers) get sequencer and contingency abilities automatically<br />
+-- 53: sequencer and contingency abilities are learned from scrolls, and can also be learned during character generation and by sorcerers<br />
--- 54: sequencer and contingency abilities can only be learned from scrolls
+-- 54: sequencer and contingency abilities can only be learned from scrolls<br />

 COMPONENTS 61, 62, 63: Cantrips